-Rails 5 is finally out and API-only apps appear to now be first class citizens.
-I'm also excited to see Rails remain relevant in a world of single-page apps (through Turbolinks) and real-time protocols (through Actioncable).
+Rails 5 is out and API-only apps appear to now be first class citizens.
+I'm excited to see Rails remain relevant in a world of single-page apps (through Turbolinks) and real-time protocols (through Actioncable).

 Why Rails for API Development?

-Many people will argue that Rails is too big of a framework for a simple API but oftentimes, a simple API ends up requiring different dev environments, simplified routing, CRUD generation, authentication, etc. so you're back to square one.
+Many people will argue that Rails is too big of a framework for a simple API.
+Still, oftentimes, a simple API ends up requiring different dev environments, simplified routing, CRUD generation, authentication, etc. so you're back to square one.
 The bottom line here is pretty simple, if you know Rails, then rest assured that many hardworking people took it upon themselves to keep your workflow running smoothly.

-As for me, there are times when I use rails and times when I prefer NodeJS.
-The deciding factor for me is ultimately maintenance.
+As for me, there are times when I use rails, and times when I prefer NodeJS.
+The deciding factor for me is, ultimately, maintenance.
 If I can't maintain this app, who will and what is their skill set?

 I also suggest installing JSON Formatter for Google Chrome.
 It will help with JSON readability.